 Also as before, these are decent but we barely touched them.
 (In retrospect, we should’ve declined them.)

-With the two most filling and high caliber options removed, we opted to each order two entrees.
-This is something that is possible at all a la carte character meals (there’s no charge), even though Walt Disney World doesn’t actively advertise it.
+With the two most filling and high caliber options unavailable when we dined at Topolino’s Terrace, we opted to each order two entrees.
+This is something that is possible at all prix fixe character meals (there’s no charge), even though Walt Disney World doesn’t actively advertise it.

 For her first pick, Sarah chose the Fruit Plate.
 What you see is what you get here.